-In its most basic sense, supply chain management is a broad range of activities involved in the centralized control and management of the entire production process, i.e. the transformation of raw materials and components into the final product that is delivered to the consumer.
+In its most basic sense, supply chain management (SCM) is a broad range of activities involved in the centralized control and management of the entire production process.
+This means the transformation of raw materials and components into the final product that is delivered to the consumer.

-Supply chains are of course not a new concept, but the concerted effort to generate value through efficiencies is more recent phenomenon.
-The ultimate goal of supply chain management is the efficient and economic flow of materials, money, and information to maximize customer value and create competitive advantage in the market.
+The concept of supply chains, are of course, not new, but the concerted effort to generate value through efficiencies is a more recent phenomenon.
+The ultimate goal of supply chain management is the efficient and economic flow of goods and services.
+This includes materials, money, and information to maximize customer value and create competitive advantage in the market.

 Why is Supply Chain Management Important?

-By creating a robust network of suppliers who move product along and connect the sourcing, production and logistical stages, supply chain management seeks to increase collaboration, manage demand and promptly deal with disruptions.
+By creating a robust network of supply chain professionals supply chain management seeks to increase collaboration, manage demand and promptly deal with disruptions.
+It is the role of the supply chain professionals to move products along and connect the sourcing, production and logistical stages.
 Successful supply chain management is cognizant of the many junctures along the supply chain where value can be added or lost, and the effect this has on a company’s bottom line.

-A key example of the impact of efficient supply chain management can be seen in the biding process.
-Like much of the production process, bidding is complex and resource-heavy, involving a large number of participants and vast amounts of information that needs to be readily accessible.
+A key example of the impact of efficient supply chain management can be seen in the bidding process.
+Like much of the production process, bidding is complex and resource-heavy.
+It involves a large number of participants and vast amounts of information that needs to be readily accessible.

-A comprehensive supply chain management solution, with effective bid management, facilitates the bi-directional flow of information between the company issuing the bid and suppliers and greatly reduces the time, resources, and money devoted to the bidding and procurement process.
+A comprehensive supply chain management solution, with effective bid planning and management, facilitates the bi-directional flow of information between the company issuing the bid and suppliers.
+It greatly reduces the time, resources, and money devoted to the process.
 Additionally, the storage of submissions and other bid data in a secure centralized system supports a clear audit trail and best practices for future bids.